mermaid-js/mermaid/docs/n00b-overview.md

 Comparing with Visio and similar applications, mermaid is a really fast way to create good visualizations.
 This is especially apparent when editing a complex visualisation, this could take me hours in a desktop application but takes minutes (or even less if generation has been scripted) with mermaid.

-With mermaid I can spend a fraction of the time I normally would spend instead automating the diagram generation and end up saving even more time.
+With mermaid I can spend a fraction of the time I normally would spend, and instead automate the diagram generation and end up saving even more time.
 I love it!

 However, a lot of the mermaid documentation is geared to professional frontend developers, presuming a skill set which I simply do not have.